akaLIAN313/BachelorDegreeThesis/README.md

-# This is the code of Bahcelor Thesis of Li'an Ren, at SYSU CSE
+# This is the code of Bahcelor Thesis of Li'an Ren, at CSE, SYSU